jorishr/website-text-translator/README.md

 To run the program, use the command: `npx wtt start`.

 Now you should see the following files in your destination folder: a base language JSON file and a translation JSON file for each target language.
-All files are named with a prefix: `txt_data_`.
-For example, `txt_data_en.json`, `txt_data_nl.json`, `txt_data_fr.json`, etc.
+All files are named with a prefix: `text_data_`.
+For example, `text_data_en.json`, `text_data_nl.json`, `text_data_fr.json`, etc.

 Your HTML files will have been updated with txt-id's and each txt-id will have a corresponding translation string in the translation JSON file(s).